TheCircuitMonster/cpanel_tutorial/02_Modifying_Files_In_Cpanel.md

   ![Image of Highlighted File](./images/HighlightedFile.png)

 1. Most of the icons along the top should now be clickable.
-Click on the "Code Editor" icon.
+Click on the "HTML Editor" icon.

   ![Image of HTML Editor](./images/HTMLEditor.png)